 Pick a Niche

-Before starting freelance writing, you need to pick a niche so you can market yourself as a specialist!
+To start freelance writing, you need to pick a niche so you can market yourself as a specialist!

-When I started freelancing, picking a niche felt super overwhelming—I had no idea what to choose, and I stressed big time about it.
+When I began freelancing, picking a niche felt super overwhelming—I had no idea what to choose, and I stressed big time about it.
 THEN, I realized that I could change my niche at ANY TIME, and it wasn’t a big deal.

 I finally picked a niche that I had some interest and experience in (okay, more interest than experience if we’re being real).
 I decided to market myself as a health and wellness writer.